prepcb/PhaseField/README.md

 the "06" in this case relates to the mesh size determined from the parameter g_max_lvl=6 in CASE.inp. g_max_lvl=7 being finer.

-The result seen in the .vtk files for the given CASE.inp and amr_runtime_parameters input files is a cubic "hopper" crystal
+The result seen in the .vtk files for the given CASE.inp and amr_runtime_parameters input files is (eventually) a cubic "hopper" crystal